 It is widely known that George R.R.
 Martin has a tendency for killing off our most beloved characters.
 But how can we predict who’s going to be killed off next?
 Are those characters with a wide reach of interactions more/less likely to die? that’s where graph algorithms enter the room.

-2. Running graph algorithms from Python
+2. Running graph algorithms

 To use Neo4j from Python, you’ll need a Python driver.
 You’ll have two main options: